Red background with darker patterns on the right

 • Inclusiveness of the culture

-Through third-party certification against the EDGE Global Standards, an organization can achieve EDGE Certification at one of three levels – EDGE Assess, EDGE Move and EDGE Lead – or advance through them.
+Through third-party certification against the EDGE Standards, an organization can achieve EDGE Certification at one of three levels – EDGE Assess, EDGE Move and EDGE Lead – or advance through them.
 In doing so, EDGE Certification helps organizations to accelerate their DE&I progresses and build internal and external credibility, no matter where they are on their DE&I journey.

 EDGE Empower®️ is a comprehensive, software-based DE&I solution that guides organizations through their DE&I journey and supports them in becoming eligible for EDGE Certification at the EDGE Assess, EDGE Move, or EDGE Lead, with or without EDGEplus.